 The High School Placement Program is designed to assist students, parents and guardians with choosing a “right fit” high school.
 To help families prepare for this important transtion, our services begin for students in the 7th grade.

-For more information on the High School Placement Program, please contact Jessie Kemp at 202-832-7679.
+For more information on the High School Placement Program, please contact Shannon Keller at 202-832-7679.